-Setting a Consistent Bedtime
+Why a Consistent Bedtime is a Game-Changer

 - Age-Appropriate Bedtime Guidelines: As a general rule, young kids (ages 6-12) need about 9-12 hours of sleep, while teens (13-18) benefit from 8-10 hours.
 Make sure their bedtime aligns with how early they need to wake up.